 At present, programme guidance issued to applicants doesn't formally highlight the fact that levels of remuneration and dividends taken (in line with the threshold outlined above), along with levels of cash at bank held, could adversely affect the outcome of an application.

-It is therefore proposed that programme guidance is updated to incorporate this and that the £150,000 pa remuneration/dividend threshold be adopted as policy going forward.
-The primary rationale behind this is to make businesses clearly aware of the policy at pre-application stage, which may influence their decision to submit an application, which in turn should lead to a lower number of rejections and subsequent appeals.
+It is, therefore, proposed that programme guidance is updated to incorporate this and that the £150,000 per annum remuneration/dividend threshold be adopted as policy going forward.
+The primary rationale for this is to provide clarity for businesses of the policy at pre-application stage, which may influence their decision to submit an application.
+In turn, this should lead to a lower number of rejections, deferments and appeals.